 Argentina covers a lot of territory.

-The beauty here is in the landscapes, the small villages, and in leaving behind the beaten path.
+The beauty here is in the landscapes, the small villages, and outside of the city limits.

 From the 7 Lakes Route in Patagonia to the beautiful scenic drives in Salta, my favorite way to explore this country is on road trips.